-- Tenderers will need to demonstrate how they will utilise funding to serve those in need regionally.
-For example, we would expect Tenderers to state and evidence they have established working relationships (national, regional or local) either directly or through a third-party intermediary to ensure that the debt advice provision offer is extended to all communities including those with protected characteristics. - Suppliers must hold an Equality, Diversity and Inclusion Policy. - Successful Suppliers will be contractually obliged to deliver the Statement of Requirements (SOR).
-When developing the SOR, consideration was given to ensure debt advice is made available to those most in need of it, bearing in mind the particular need of people in vulnerable circumstances and our ambition to exceed our statutory obligations under the Public Sector Equality Duty. - Specifically, Suppliers will be mandated to ensure: - That it will have the capabilities and resource to deliver the service in line with the Public Sector Equality Duty and MaPS' regard for vulnerable customers and that due consideration of these requirements will be evidenced in the tender response document and subsequent service delivery. - All stages of their customer journey are accessible to vulnerable groups, to ensure these customers' needs are met.
-Drawing on published best practice principles and guidance, MaPS has drafted a simple set of 'accessibility principles' which its suppliers will adopt and embed to support accessibility. - They will undertake user research to design, assess or monitor the quality of the service.
-All customer groups and stakeholders are expected to be included and actively involved in all service development and delivery phases.
-Evidence resulting from such endeavour is expected to support all service design decisions.
+- Tenderers will need to demonstrate how they will utilise funding to serve those in need across England.
+For example, we would expect Bidders to state they have established working relationships (national, regional or local) either directly or through a third-party intermediary to ensure that the debt advice provision offer is extended to all communities including those with protected characteristics. - Tenderers must hold an Equality, Diversity and Inclusion Policy. - Successful Suppliers will be contractually obliged to deliver the Statement of Requirements (SOR).
+When developing the SOR, consideration was given to ensure debt advice is made available to those most in need of it, bearing in mind the particular need of people in vulnerable circumstances and our ambition to exceed our statutory obligations under the Public Sector Equality Duty. - Specifically, Suppliers will be mandated to ensure: - the Business Debt Advice Service has the capabilities and staff to deliver the service in line with the Public Sector Equality Duty and MaPS' regard for vulnerable customers. - PSED requirements and MaPS regard for the most vulnerable are considered in the design and delivery of all aspects of Service(s - Access to the service is equal to all, regardless of vulnerability or other circumstance. - All aspects of the Service must reflect the diverse needs and preferences of business debt advice customers.
+Particular care should be taken to ensure that the service is accessible to, and meet the needs and preferences of, those groups who are over-represented in the self-employed population but under-represented in terms of debt advice seeking behaviour when compared to the overall UK population. - Customer journeys remain equally accessible to all customers, even where those journeys necessarily continue through another Delivery Party. - Customer feedback informs ongoing Service design and development activity. - Services availability meets the needs and preferences of the self-employed population (who will make up the majority of customers), regardless of delivery channel selected.